 Scythian Real Estate is a trusted third-party landlord and real estate partner to well-capitalized cannabis companies, with an executive team that boasts 50 years of collective real estate and investment experience.
 In addition to partnering with nationally recognized cannabis operators, Scythian also manages a cannabis real estate investment portfolio with a current value of around $40 million.

-To learn about possible investment opportunities with the Scythian Real Estate Fund, send us an email today.
+To learn about the Scythian Real Estate Fund, send us an email today.

 PLEASE NOTE THAT THIS BLOG IS NEITHER AN OFFER TO SELL NOR A SOLICITATION OF AN OFFER TO BUY SECURITIES IN SCYTHIAN REAL ESTATE FUND.